 Law enforcement agencies and schools have become stricter to curb this menace.
 The first time a person is charged with underage drinking, he or she faces fines of $300 to $500; for repeat offenses, the fines are steeper—they range between $500 and $1,000.
 Educational institutions are also cracking down on their campuses to prevent students from consuming alcohol.

-In case you have been charged with underage drinking, you need to keep in mind that it is regarded as a summary offense.
-You would need the services of a top-rated Pittsburgh Underage Drinking Attorney like Sean Logue to avoid costly fines and other consequences.Facts about Underage Drinking in Pennsylvania
+If you have been charged with underage drinking, you need to keep in mind that it is regarded as a summary offense.
+You will need the services of a top-rated Criminal Defense Attorney in Pittsburgh, such as those found at Logue Law Group, to avoid costly fines and other consequences, including having your driver’s license suspended.Facts about Underage Drinking in Pennsylvania

 - Possessing or consuming alcohol